lukeod/vampiresurvivors-modding/physics-system.md

     // Lifecycle
     public virtual void InternalUpdate();
-    // Note: Collision handling methods have been updated in Unity 6 }
+    // Note: Collision handling methods appear to have been updated in Unity 6 based on code analysis }
 ```

 ### Integration Flow

+Based on code analysis, the integration appears to follow this pattern:

 ```
 1. Weapon.Fire() creates projectile